 in machine learning and Artificial Intelligence.

 (news), supported by

-The IS Robotics course is taught by RoboCup World Champion
+The AI Robotics course was taught by RoboCup World Champion

 Dr. Alexander Förster,

 the course on Simulation and Optimization by